clarisma/just-the-docs/gol/query.md

-`area` | the total area of all features in each group `count` | the number of features in each group (*default*) `length` | the total length of all features in each group `roles` | the roles of the relations in each group (total number of members for each role, and count of relations in which the role is used)
+`area` | the total area of all features in each group `count` | the number of features in each group (*default*) `keys` | the keys used by the selected features, as well as their most common values `length` | the total length of all features in each group `roles` | the roles of the relations in each group (total number of members for each role, and count of relations in which the role is used)
+`tags` | the tags used by the selected features

 ### <code>-f:unit=<em>&lt;OPTION&gt;</em></code> {#option-f-unit}